 How To Teach Grieg Notturno Op.54, No.4

 Today we're talking about the very beautiful Notturno Op.54, No.4 from Edvard Grieg's Lyric Pieces.
 Not only is this piece worthy of study in its own right, it also provides fabulous preparation for students who want to play Clair de lune by Claude Debussy.
+For that reason, it’s included in my newest resource, Not Ready Yet.

 Syllabus listings for difficulty level: